 The term survivor of violence refers to any person who has experienced sexual or gender-based violence.
 It is similar in meaning to “victim” but is generally preferred because it implies resilience.

 No means No. Yes means Yes.
 Consent is an agreement between participants to engage in sexual activity or enter into marriage.
 It must be freely and actively given and cannot be provided by someone who is under the influence of drugs or alcohol or by someone underage.
 Consent is specific, meaning that consent to one act does not imply consent to any others, and reversible, meaning that it may be revoked at any time.

 Types of violence against women

 Domestic violence, also called domestic abuse or intimate partner violence, is any pattern of behavior that is used to gain or maintain power and control over an intimate partner.
 It encompasses all physical, sexual, emotional, economic and psychological actions or threats of actions that influence another person.
-This is one of the most common forms of violence experienced by women globally.
+According to family violence lawyers melbourne, this is one of the most common forms of violence experienced by women globally.

 Domestic violence can include the following.

 Economic violence involves making or attempting to make a person financially dependent by maintaining total control over financial resources, withholding access to money, and/or forbidding attendance at school or employment.